barneyparker/terraform-aws-api-gateway-open-api/README.md

 This module creates an API Gateway REST API from an Open API (Swagger) specification.
 AWS provides a number of extensions to the Open API specification, and this module contains a number of submodules to simplify creating an OpenAPI document that implements the AWS extensions.

+**Note:** Pre 1.0.0 this will be considered a beta module and may have breaking changes between minor and patch versions.

 ## Primary Submodules

 - [API Gateway](modules/api-gateway/README.md)